fpontejos/asking4help/README.md

 Sometimes, you may not get a simple, ready-made solution.
 The work is yours to solve, and you will need to develop problem-solving skills throughout this process.

+Use appropriate communication channels, such as email, Moodle, or scheduled sessions, when asking for help with your thesis or code-related questions.
+Avoid informal approaches, such as asking about code during lunch breaks or in passing.
+If we have scheduled a meeting, make sure to be punctual and come prepared with specific questions to make the most of the session.

 While we can help guide you through challenges, **we are not magical mind-reading models that can solve every problem on demand**.